-A judgment of liability could push these costs into the stratosphere.
-It is not unheard of to have multi-million-dollar awards in the wake of particularly high profile or severe crashes.
+A judgment of liability could push these values into the stratosphere.
+It is not unheard of to have multi-million-dollar awards in the wake of high-profile or severe crashes.

-A high-profile crash may also bring with it significant, unfavorable publicity that could have long-term implications for the company's brand.
+A high-profile crash may also bring significant, unfavorable publicity that could have long-term implications for the company's brand.
 This case usually negatively impacts its profitability, further compounding the costs of a crash.

 Reducing collision rates will not only help prevent unnecessary deaths but will save the company significant out-of-pocket expenses.

-Simple speed monitoring is the lowest hanging fruit when it comes to improving safety.
-Whether you monitor vehicle speeds over a specified threshold or certain miles per hour (MPH) over the posted speed limit of a road, telematics makes it easy to reduce ticket rates as well.
+Simple speed monitoring is the lowest-hanging fruit when it comes to improving safety.
+Whether you monitor vehicle speeds over a specified threshold or certain miles per hour, telematics makes it easy to reduce ticket rates.

 Efficiency Leads to Increased Productivity and Revenue

-Lowering costs is one thing, but vehicle tracking technology also offers fleets more than savings.
+Lowering costs is one thing, but fleet telematics software also offers businesses more than savings.
 It provides increased productivity, which leads to increased profits.

-As briefly mentioned above, telematics software includes a route optimization component that vastly improves efficiency and productivity.
-An opportunity for significant revenue increases is available, even increasing the number of jobs per day per vehicle by one.
+As briefly mentioned above, telematics includes a route optimization component that vastly improves efficiency and productivity.
+An opportunity for significant additional revenue is available, just by increasing the number of jobs per day per vehicle by one.

 Routing features usually involve optimization around the stop locations, number of drivers, traffic, and other essential road restrictions.
-You can send routes to drivers in a multitude of ways, including by text message or email to a mobile device, or directly to an integrated tablet inside the vehicle.
+You can send routes to drivers in a multitude of ways, including by text message or email to a mobile device, or directly to an integrated tablet.

-Some companies even draw out zones on their map, referred to as geofences for visualization of their stops.
-It also helps when a new stop emerges because you can easily reference what zone that destination falls under and seamlessly added to that driver's route.
+Some companies even draw out zones on their map, referred to as geofences, to visualize their stops.
+It also helps when a new stop emerges.
+You can easily reference what zone that destination falls under and seamlessly added to that driver's route.
 Getting employees to locations more efficiently usually translates to significant savings in fuel expenditures.
-By reducing mileage, you are also improving fuel efficiency as well.
+By reducing mileage, you are improving fuel efficiency.